esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 -   Physical abilities
 	- My answer: I'm probably quite biased since I can use a mouse & keyboard, computer screen, smartphone etc. without issues. *I sometimes forget to test with keyboard or screen reader due to this.*
 -   Cognitive abilities
-	- My answer: Cognitive abilities is something that I very rarely think about while developing, but I'm trying to learn what I can do to be more proactive with creating softw
+	- My answer: Cognitive abilities is something that I very rarely think about while developing, but I'm trying to learn what I can do to be more proactive with creating software that adheres to different cognitive abilities.
 -   Position and role
+	- My answer: I think about this quite often, that since I'm a web developer (and have used thousands of websites) I know a lot of patterns & have tools to understand w

 >**For example, does your ability to use a mouse every day mean that you forget to test with the keyboard?**